Szafter12/OfficeFlow/README.md

-## **SpaceFlow** – Enterprise-Grade Coworking Management System
+## **OfficeFlow** – Enterprise-Grade Coworking Management System
-SpaceFlow is a robust backend API designed to manage coworking spaces, desk reservations, and office analytics.
+OfficeFlow is a robust backend API designed to manage coworking spaces, desk reservations, and office analytics.
 It is a high-performance system built with **.NET 9/10** and **PostgreSQL**, focusing on scalability and data integrity.

 ### Aim
 This project was developed as a hands-on consolidation of knowledge from the Microsoft Backend Development Course.
 The goal was to move beyond basic CRUD operations and implement "Separation of Concerns" using **Clean Architecture**, while tackling complex backend challenges like concurrency and database optimization.